Skip to main content

 Article 50 sets transparency obligations requiring deployers to disclose when a natural person is interacting with an AI system, clearly and before the interaction begins.

-When does Article 50 enforcement begin?
+When does Article 50 apply?

 Who must comply with Article 50?